rafkhan/the-clusternator/docs/os-x.md

 #### When/If Things Go Wrong (like a network change)

 Sometimes things do not go as planned.
+Sometimes, like when a network changes, or when a laptop sleeps, OS X's docker environment has issues.
+These often manifest as "network errors".

-Fortunately Max OS X's Docker environment is virtual, and can be _completely_ reset:
+Fortunately Max OS X's Docker environment is virtual, and can be _completely_
+reset:

 ```
 killall -9 VBoxHeadless && docker-machine restart default